maxcutlyp/vimnote/README.md

 where `your_filetype_here` is a valid Vim filetype.
 For a list of filetypes, type `:setfiletype ` (with a space at the end) in Vim and hit tab, or if you have a file whose type you want to use, run `:set filetype` (with a space in between) while editing that file.
 I use `markdown` but you can use whatever you'd like, or even make your own.

 ### ~/.config/vimnote
 The config file for VimNote is `~/.config/vimnote`.
-The default is show below:
+The default is shown below:

 ```ini
 previewratio = 0.5              # the amount of the terminal that the preview uses